sarah-sea-salt/sarah-sea-salt/Hello Earth.md

 Howdy!
-My name is Sarah Amiri, and I’m interested probabilistic programming + deep generative modelling projects centered on how the living ocean is linked the the atmosphere.
+My name is Sarah Amiri, and I’m interested probabilistic programming + deep generative modelling projects centered on how the living ocean is linked to the atmosphere.
 I’m looking to collaborate on open source ocean-to-atmosphere projects that include field measurements & spatial/satellite repositories.
 If you have a project in mind, let's chat!
 Email: sarah.salt.amiri@gmail.com

 <!---